GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 # Prerequisites

-Before you begin the process of onboarding your Internet Device to SEED, you need meett the necessary prerequisites.
+Before you begin the process of onboarding your Internet Device to SEED, you need meet the necessary prerequisites.
 These prerequisites are vital for a successful onboarding experience.

 ## Supported browsers and OS